 “In the fourth year, however, of Olympiad 202, an eclipse of the sun happened, greater and more excellent than any that had happened before it; at the sixth hour, day turned into dark night, so that the stars were seen in the sky, and an earthquake in Bithynia toppled many buildings of the city of Nicaea.” – Phlegon’s 13th book quoted in Jerome’s translation of Eusebius’ Chronicle, 202 Olympiad.

-- Jesus died at the end of Daniel’s 70 week prophecy.
+- Julius Africanus states that Christ died at the end of Daniel’s 70 week prophecy.

 - The sun was darkened during Christ’s death.